Ignite-Laboratories/Enigmaneering/enigma1/E1 - Temporal Analysis.md

     "What's the point!!?"

-You scream into the cosmic void as the tension drives you madder and madder - as if that heartless glob could even answer you back...
+You scream into the cosmic void...as if that heartless glob could even answer you back!
+Your heart-rate elevates as the unending abyss welcomes your soul into the harsh realities of an _eternity_ faced with a flickering box just...

-_...wait a second_ - there's something unusual about that little light of yours!
-It's like it's dancing with your elevated pulse!!
-Sometimes a little fast, other times slow.
+_laughing_ at you.

+...Wait, _**laughing!?**_

+It's almost like its _dancing_ with you - an cosmic calypso carefully phasing in and out of your spirit.

 _Why didn't you notice that before!?_